Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

 # [&#8686;](#Top)
 ### **Game design**
 - Select Level
-    - Levels = "Easy" slow speed, "Medium" medium speed or "Hard" fast speed variables created.
+    - Levels = "Easy" Start with one target, "Medium" start with two targets "Hard" start with three targets.
-    - Create setInterval() function in gameSetup() function.
-    - Levels speed variable is passed into the setInterval() function after sellection is made.
+    - For level sellection buttons I'm targeting HTML 'p' enements and I have attached click event listener for each game level function.
 - Lives Remaining
     - Based on capture and click events, all Unsuccessful clicks and missed on time events will disable one life element (if statement)
     - Based on Score counter, every 10 score points will create one life.
 Enable one life element (if statement).